jksonar/terraform_doc/statefile/README.md

+# 1. **How to Consul as a backend for storing Terraform state files?**

  To use HashiCorp Consul as a backend for storing Terraform state files, you can configure Terraform to interact with Consul’s key-value (KV) store.
  Here’s a step-by-step guide to set up and secure Consul for Terraform state management.

 ---